Find your wild this spring on Kāpiti Trails

 Go off the beaten track in Ōtaki

-Spring growth and birdlife will absorb your attention as you walk, cycle, or ride a horse along the stunning Otaki river.
+Nature and birdlife will absorb your attention as you walk, cycle, or ride a horse along the stunning Otaki river.
 Shady spots and birdsong will add to the ambience along this local favourite.

 Did you know you and your horse can stay in local B&B accommodation?
 Both Beachbrook Stables and Te Horo Farmstay & Equestrian Centre welcome equine guests!
 You can even hire a bike from Adventure Kāpiti, so no need to bring your own!